What is a governor?

 There is much information provided on the Internet by both the council and the government about the role of governors.

 Being a governor is a very rewarding voluntary activity.
-It can be time consuming and in order to be an effective governor it requires objectivity and an open mind to personal learning in order to keep up to date with activities in school and the national agenda.
+It can be time consuming and carries significant responsibility for the staff and pupils at the school.
+Being an effective governor requires objectivity and an open mind to personal learning in order to keep up to date with activities in school and the national agenda.